 More than the stats, Sachin Tendulkar's legacy can be seen in the players who have picked up their careers after seeing his game.
 The legend encouraged thousands of others and began playing cricket due to Sachin Tendulkar's impact.
 Let's have a look at a few of his achievements.

-Sachin Tendulkar was the first non-retired athlete to be elected to the Rajya Sabha.
+Sachin Tendulkar was the first non-retired athlete elected to the Rajya Sabha.
 On November 6, 2014, he launched his autobiography, Playing It My Way.
-Sachin Tendulkar featured himself in the documentary film "Sachin: A Billion Dreams", based on his own life.
+Sachin Tendulkar featured himself in the documentary "Sachin: A Billion Dreams," based on his life.

-After getting retired from cricket, he is no more active in the game in any way.
-Even there is no indication until now whether he will serve the cricket as a staff member.
-However, we can find him in the Mumbai Indians dough out most of the time during IPL, which shows his love and affection with his domestic team Mumbai.
+After getting retired from cricket, he is no longer active in the game.
+There has been no indication until now whether he will serve the cricket as a staff member.
+However, we can find him in the Mumbai Indians dough out most of the time during IPL, which shows his love and affection for his domestic team Mumbai.